Brasebridge History, Family Crest & Coats of Arms

 Early History of the Brasebridge family

-Another 143 words (10 lines of text) are included under the topic Early Brasebridge History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brasebridge research.
+Another 72 words (5 lines of text) covering the years 1428, 1428, 1590, 1547, 1553, 1558 and 1562 are included under the topic Early Brasebridge History in all our PDF Extended History products and printed products wherever possible.

 Brasebridge Spelling Variations